paulsattlegger/bittorrent-solitity/README.md

 To use the frontend, navigate to its deployment at
 <https://final.pages.sc.logic.at/e11810278/>.
 Then enter the address of the
-`Tracker` contract you want to view.
-In order to change settings you further need to add a sender address of an OWNER of the `Tracker` contract.
+`Tracker` contract you want to view; to change settings you further need to enter a sender address of an OWNER of the `Tracker` contract.

 ### BitTorrent Client

 The main functionality of the project is that the tracker can be used together with conventional BitTorrent clients.
 In the following, we will explain how the Tracker can be used to coordinate the exchange of files.
-For the explanation, we will use the BitTorrent client [qBittorrent](https://www.qbittorrent.org/).
+For the explanation, we will use the BitTorrent client [qBittorrent](https://www.qbittorrent.org/) on one client, and [aria2](https://aria2.github.io/) on the other.

 First, we create a new torrent under `Tools` -> `Torrent Creator` with the following settings:

 - **Path**: `<path-to-file>`
 - **Settings**:
-    - **Private Torrent**
-    - **Start seeding immediately**
+    - Private Torrent (should be enabled, to prevent the torrent from being announced to DHT)
+    - Start seeding immediately (usually, we want to seed immediately on the client we have created the torrent)
 - **Fields**:
-    - **Tracker URLs**: `http://<ip>:3000/announce` (use e.g. `192.168.178.2` or
+    - Tracker URLs: `http://<ip>:3000/announce` (use e.g. `192.168.178.2` or
-      even a public IP address, not `localhost`, as this field will be stored in the `.torrent` file).
+      even a public IP address, not `localhost`, as this field will be stored in the `.torrent` file and used by other clients to).

 After the `.torrent` file is created, we check if out client was announced correctly.
 This can be done either in the client under `Trackers` or though the output of the middleware.

-Finally, we can download the torrent using, for example, `aria2c` with the following command:
+Finally, we can download the torrent using, with the following command (this can be done from any computer which is able to reach the address the other client announced to the tracker):

 ```bash
 aria2c --enable-dht false debian-11.2.0-amd64-netinst.iso.torrent
 ```

+**Note 1**: During testing, we observed some clients (especially qBittorrent and Transmission) are sometimes very hesitant to connect to peers, so that it sometimes takes several minutes until the download starts, although seeding peers are already known to the client.
+The most reliable downloader was found to be [aria2](https://aria2.github.io/), although all clients work at some point.

-**Note**: Observe the middleware output for everything that happens between the contract and the BitTorrent client, and the frontend for a representation of the data structures managed by the tracker contract.
+**Note 2**: Observe the middleware output for everything that happens between the contract and the BitTorrent client, and the frontend for a representation of the data structures managed by the tracker contract.

 Implementation
 --------------